xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ## Understand Self-healing Insights

-When Katalon Studio finds an object during execution thanks to Self-healing mechanism (trying out different predefined locators of an object until it is located), all the replacements are recorded in **Self-healing Insights** when the test run is over.
+When Katalon Studio finds an object thanks to Self-healing mechanism (trying out different predefined locators of an object until it is located), all the replacements are recorded in **Self-healing Insights** when the test run is over.
 The replacement of locator is **temporary** during the test run.
 To make the change permanent, you need to approve the change.
-For elements found by their screenshots, Katalon Studio generates smart locators for that element and suggests the replacement of the default XPath with the newly generated XPath.

 Right next to the Log Viewer tab, there is a new tab called **Self-healing Insights** which displays the following information:

 * **Test Object ID**: The ID of broken test objects.
 * **Broken Locator**:  The default locator that couldn't detect the object during execution.
 * **Proposed Locator**: The alternative locator that located the object during execution.
-If the object is found by using its image property, the proposed locator is the XPath locator of that element image.
+If the object is found by using its screenshot, the proposed locator is the newly generated smart XPath of that element image.
 * **Recovered By**: The Selection Method that Katalon Studio used for detecting the object.
 * **Screenshot**: When finding an object with its alternative locator, Katalon would capture a screenshot of the test object for you to verify whether the found object is the wanted one.
 Click **Preview** to verify the healed object.
 * **Select**: Decide which locator for you to take action.

 After selecting one or multiple proposed locators, you can **discard** or **approve** the permanent replacements.

-## Tutorial and Usage Sample
+## Tutorial and Usage Example

 > A sample project is available [here](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project)

-### Create a test case with Recording/Spying
+### Capture objects with Recording/Spying

-1. Since it's active by default, go to Project/Settings/Self-healing/Test Design, decide which selection method is used for spying/recording
+1. Since Self-healing is active by default, go to **Project/Settings/Self-healing/Test Design** to choose the default selection method to be used during spying/recording
-2. Create a new test case/ Update an existing one with with Web Spy/Recorder; Capture objects and change the locators as your wish
+2. Capture objects and change the locators as your wish

 ### Execute the test case

-1. Go to Project/Settings/Self-healing/Execution, decide which selection methods are used for self-healing execution and their order of trying.
+1. Go to **Project/Settings/Self-healing/Execution** to choose selection methods to be used for self-healing execution and their order.
-2. Run your test case and discover if there is any broken locator that has been recovered by Self-healing
+2. Run your test case

-### When the execution finishes
+### Approve the replacement

-1. Have a look at the Self-healing Insights to see if there is any replacement taking place during the run.
+1. Have a look at **Self-healing Insights** and discover if there is any broken locator that has been recovered by Self-healing at runtime.
 2. Verify if the found object is really the one you expect
-3. Approve the change to make it permanent.
+3. Approve the replacement to make it permanent

 ## Known limitations

-* WebUI only
+* Only available for WebUI testing
-* **Image-based testing**: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
-It's sometimes hard to know which elemnt can be broken during execution, which means you have to manually taking pictures yourself of them all; or predict which elements should be backed up with an image.
+* Image-based testing: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
+It's sometimes hard to know which elemnt can be broken during execution, which means you have to taking pictures of them all manually; or predict certain elements should be backed up with an image.